Stateful Data Flow Beta Build composable event-driven data pipelines in minutes.

 Objective

-Show an example of how to build an event streaming pipeline that receives webhook events, transforms the input into a readable form, and generates an alert.
+Show an example of how to build an dataflow that receives webhook events, transforms the input into a readable form, and generates an alert.
 We assume the events are generated by a user submitting a form, and we’ll format it accordingly.

 Prerequisites